 The term rapid detox refers to an accelerated detoxification process in which a person is given anesthesia followed by Naltrexone, which is an opiate blocking drug that will cause withdrawal to begin.
 This process will happen really fast depending on how long the addiction has been going on.
 Usually, this procedure takes between 40 minutes to a few hours.
 The patient is sedated or even fast asleep during the procedure.
-For the best alcohol and drug rehabilitation in Columbus OH this winter, call Legacy Freedom for help.
+For the best alcohol and drug rehabilitation in Charlotte, NC this winter, call Freedom Detox for help.

 This fast detox is done in a hospital setting by a professional medical staff.
 Detox has two major steps, the anesthesia and then the Naltrexone.
 If the Naltrexone was administered alone the patient's heart rate would accelerate and breathing will become labored.
 Administering the anesthesia first prevents this from happening.